blues/app-accelerators/72-solar-array-string-level-performance-dashboard/README.md

 **Transmitted:**
 - `solar_summary.qo` — once per `report_interval_min` (default 24 notes/day), template-encoded, queued and shipped by the Notecard's outbound cellular sync. `irradiance_wm2` and `mod_temp_c` are window means across all sample cycles; per-string fields are means over Modbus-valid samples in the window.
 Strings with zero valid Modbus reads in the window emit `−9999`. `sample_interval_sec` and `report_interval_min` can be tuned independently, but for the window to cover exactly the configured report period `report_interval_min × 60` must be an integer multiple of `sample_interval_sec`; if it is not, the firmware rounds the window length up (see §5 Timing constraint note).
 - `solar_alert.qo` — emitted immediately on a threshold trip, `sync:true`, with a per-string de-duplication window (default 30 minutes, tunable via `alert_cooldown_sec`).
 A `modbus_fail` alert (string_id=0) fires when the RS-485 bus is unreachable and is rate-limited to once per report window.
-The `alert_flags` bitmask in `solar_summary.qo` reflects the **last known active state** of each string: flags are updated only when Modbus polling succeeds (and when the temperature probe is valid), so if telemetry has dropped out across multiple sample cycles they carry forward the state from the most recent successful poll.
-Flags are cleared when irradiance drops below `irradiance_min_wm2`, so overnight and low-light summaries report 0 rather than carrying forward stale daytime fault states.
+The `alert_flags` bitmask in `solar_summary.qo` reflects the **last known active state** of each string.
+Flags are cleared unconditionally whenever irradiance drops below `irradiance_min_wm2` — this happens at the loop level, independent of Modbus or probe success, so overnight and low-light summaries always report 0 rather than carrying forward stale daytime fault states even if telemetry happened to drop out at sunset.
+When irradiance is above the threshold, flags are updated only on sample cycles where Modbus polling succeeds and the temperature probe is valid; if telemetry has dropped out across multiple cycles within a daytime window, the flags carry forward the state from the most recent successful poll.

 **Routed.** Both Notefiles reach Notehub and from there are fanned out to whatever downstream the project's routes specify.
 The O&M operator typically wants `solar_alert.qo` on their existing on-call channel (SMS, CMMS ticket, Slack) and `solar_summary.qo` in a long-term store for energy yield analysis.